b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### O'FLAHERTY, W. ###

+* O'Flaherty, Wendy Doniger (1971).
+'The Origin of Heresy in Hindu Mythology' (pp. 271-333) in the *History of Religions*, Vol. 10, No. 4, May, 1971.
+Chicago, Illinois, U.S.A.: The University of Chicago Press.
+Source: https://www.jstor.org/stable/1061913 (accessed: Thursday, July 24, 2025)

+**Purport:**<br>
+...

 * O'Flaherty, Wendy Doniger (1987).
 'The Interaction of Saguna and Nirguna Images of Deity' (pp. 47-52) in Schomer, Karine & McLeod, W. H. (eds.)
 (1987). *The Sants: Studies in a Devotional Tradition of India*.
 First edition.
 Berkeley, California, U.S.A.: Berkeley Religious Studies Series and Motilal Banarsidass.
 ISBN 0961220805.

 **Purport:**<br>